phuongwj/Telemed-Consult-Messages-Backend-System/README.md

     - messages
     - user

     With these information so far, I have been able to determine 3 entities (i.e. tables) - `consultation`, `message`, and `consult_user`.

-    According to the **Required Functionality**, we must be able to identify who sent the message, and their role in the consultation because a consultation comprises either a doctor or a patient.
-With this information, I decided on 3 attributes for the `consult_user` entity - `user_id`, `user_full_name`, and `user_role`.
-I believe that having 1 entity is enough instead of splitting out doctor or patient entity, since the `user_role` in the entity will determine whether the person is a Doctor or a Patient.
+    According to the **Required Functionality**, we must be able to identify who sent the message, and their role in the consultation, because a consultation comprises either a doctor or a patient.
+With this information, I decided on 3 attributes for the
+    `consult_user` entity - `user_id`, `user_full_name`, and `user_role`.
+I believe that having 1 entity is enough instead of splitting out
+    doctor or patient entity, since the `user_role` in the entity will determine whether the person is a Doctor or a Patient.